 When just starting, a business owner can probably perform all of the sewing work that the business requires.
 As the business grows, it may be time to hire employees.
 Salary.com reports that hand sewers earn an average of $50,574 per year, though salaries can range from $16,505 to $37,404.
 According to PayScale, sewing machine operators earn an average of $26,400 per year, though salaries can range from $20,000 to $34,000.

 Employee salaries are just one expense that comes with hiring staff.
 A business will also need to budget for expenses like paid time off, health insurance contributions, and worker’s compensation insurance.

 How much can you potentially make owning a sewing business?

 While data on the profits of sewing businesses isn’t currently available, keep in mind that many factors can affect a business’ income.
-A sewing business that establishes multiple streams of income, such as by selling goods, providing services, and selling training and education courses can appeal to multiple audiences and achieve higher income.
-Other factors include how long a business has been in operation, the business’ rates and profits, and whether the owner runs the business full-time or part-time.
+A sewing business that establishes multiple income streams, such as by selling goods, providing services, and selling training and education courses, can appeal to multiple audiences and achieve higher income.
+Other factors include how long a business has been in operation, its rates and profits, and whether the owner runs the business full-time or part-time.

 Things to consider before starting a sewing business